 - Unplug the FRITZ!Box for 5 seconds.

-Note:The FRITZ!Box settings are retained when you disconnect it.
+Note:The FRITZ!Box settings are retained when you unplug it.
 The restart takes about 2 minutes.
 During this time, you cannot access the FRITZ!Box.

 2 Installing the latest FRITZ!OS